Car Track Days

 • If there is any reason to stop on the circuit, park the vehicle as far from the circuit as possible.
 Get out of the vehicle and move behind the safety barrier immediately.
 Do not cross the Track.
 Wait for the safety vehicle.
 The Venue is covered by CCTV, so the safety officials will be aware of a stationary vehicle.

-• Helmets and Seat belts or Harnesses must be worn and fastened securely at all times when on the circuit.
-It is the responsibility of the drivers to brief their passengers with regards to correct fitment of helmet and safety harness and belts.
+• Helmets and Seat belts or Harnesses: MUST be worn and fastened securely at all times when on the circuit.
+It is the responsibility of the driver to brief their passenger(s) with regards to correct fitment of helmet and safety harness and belts.

 PIT LANE